BuildsByZach/Smart-Network-Monitor/README.md

-mart Network Monitoring & Embedded Alert System
+Smart Network Monitoring & Embedded Alert System

 A real-time network security monitor with embedded hardware alerts using Linux, C, and Arduino.